Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

-The Beautiful Stanley Park
+The Beautiful Stanley Park in Vancouver

 I live near Vancouver and always enjoy visiting Stanley Park.
-The park contains a variety of habitats, including landscaped areas with cultivated plants, forest that existed before the park was created, rocky and sandy beaches, and recreational lawns.
+It contains a variety of habitats, including landscaped areas with cultivated plants, forest that existed before the park was created, rocky and sandy beaches, and recreational lawns.
 It also contains tourist attractions, such as the Vancouver Aquarium, totem poles, and restaurants with attractive views.

 The Magnolia Plant